openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 *→ [Glossary definition](A4_annex_glossary.md#daytype)*

 #### Purpose
 A classification of days on which a specific set of transport services operates (e.g., Weekdays, Saturdays, Public Holidays).
+The `DayType`s of the Swiss profile represent national holidays.

 #### Table